michal-kocur/NiFi-tutorial/Tasks/task2.md

 # Worktime counting system

 ## Task description:
 Create a dataflow which counts employee working time based on events (stop working, start working).
-Each employee has two events in the main dataset (start and stop) and there is also one enrichment file with personal data for all employee.
+Each employee has two events in the main dataset (start and stop) and there is also one enrichment file with personal data for all employees.
 The common primary key for both datasets is CK (employee ID number).
 Datasets are stored in the bottom the this file

-***

 ## Main Flow: